stealth/crash/README.md

 for authentication.* The only reason for SNI hiding is to hide the *crash* banner from probing/crawling.
 You may also use SNI proxies such as [sshttp](https://github.com/stealth/sshttp) to hide *crash* even deeper and to forward all non-correct SNI connects to some web-site.
-This way you may hide your server behind neutral web-sites from agressively probing/blocking censors.
+This way you may hide your server behind neutral web-sites from aggressively probing/blocking censors.

 In order for probing to not reveal that you are running *crash* by checking the X509 certificate details, you should use reasonable values for *Country Name*, *City* etc. when asked for it during the `make keys` process.
-For instance it would make no sense to setup a pro-regime web-site to hide behind and enter anti-regime values for the X509 specific namings.
+For instance it would make no sense to setup a pro-regime web-site to hide behind and enter anti-regime values for the X509 specific naming.

 File up/download